EdictaMG/ParentingBot/README.md

 ## Step 1: Clone the repository
-Close this repository to your local computer.
-Due to use of a Mock API, a cloud option is not available at this moment.
+Clone this repository to your local computer.
+Due to use of a Mock API, a cloud option (such as deploying to [streamlit.io](streamlit.io) is not available at this moment.

 ## Step 2: Activate the Mock API
 **Navigate to the API folder**: